 The appeals process for Alderman White School is run by Nottinghamshire County Council.

+If you wish to appeal against a decision to refuse a place for your child at this school you can appeal online or in writing (paper form attached below).
 Please view the guidance on the Council's website here, where you will find:

-- ${\circ}$ $\,$ advice and explanations of the appeals process
+- o advice and explanations of the appeals process

 - o timetables, key dates and deadlines

-- o links to the appeals portal and forms
+- links to the appeals portal and forms